ivan-zapreev/SCOTS2C/README.md

 sudo make install
 ```

 -  Make sure that the `./ext/cudd-3.0.0/util/util.h` and `./ext/cudd-3.0.0/config.h` have been copied into `${CUDDPATH}/include` by running

 ```
 find ${CUDDPATH}/include -name "util.h"
 find ${CUDDPATH}/include -name "config.h"
 ```

 -  If one of the header files was not copied then use an appropriate command

 ```
 sudo cp ./ext/cudd-3.0.0/util/util.h ${CUDDPATH}/include
 sudo cp ./ext/cudd-3.0.0/config.h ${CUDDPATH}/include
 ```

+### What you need to build WSTP and LibrayLink interfaces:

-For building WSTP and LibraryLink interfaces on required Wolfram Mathematica (<https://www.wolfram.com/mathematica/>) to be installed.
+For building *WSTP* and *LibraryLink* interfaces on required Wolfram Mathematica (<https://www.wolfram.com/mathematica/>) to be installed.
 Note that, our building scripts use `FindMathematica` CMake package (<https://github.com/sakra/FindMathematica/>) for finding the Mathematica distribution.
 The latter assumes that Mathematica is expected to be installed into a standard location.
 For more details see the package's manual <https://github.com/sakra/FindMathematica/blob/master/MANUAL.md>

 #Building the software